 President Kavalhuna has requested that HFC faculty provide reasonable waivers of their attendance policies and, if possible, their assignment due dates, in recognition of individual family and students’ decisions not to come to campus for weather-related safety reasons.
 If you need to cancel your class because you are unable to safely make it to campus, please notify your students as soon as you are able, and include information about any changed due dates, exam dates, or make-up provisions.

-Staff members should make their best effort to come to work when the College is open, while being mindful of their own safety.
+Staff members should make their best effort to report to work when the College is open, while being mindful of their own safety.
 Please communicate with your immediate supervisor if you do not believe it is safe to come to campus, or if you are unable to travel to campus, on a day when the College is open.

 Latest revision: February 2019